Distortedlogic/Memehub/README.md

 cd into Memehub Repo

+## Start Memehub services

-Start services, such as Postgres and Redis:
+such as Postgres and Redis

     docker-compose up -f docker-compose.services.yml --build

+## Start Memehub Web Containers

-With New terminal - Start Memehub Web Containers:
+With New terminal

     docker-compose up --build

-Navigation:
+## Navigation

 - Frontend V1 - localhost:3000
 - Frontend V2 - localhost:3001
 - Admin - localhost:4000
-- Backend Graphql Playground - localhost:5000/gql
+- Backend Graphql Playground - localhost:5000/graphql

-Generate Fake DB Data:
+## Generate Fake DB Data

+If only running at approx 1 iteration per second then restart.
+Sometimes when started this runs slow.
+When running fast, its about 20 iterations per second, 18mins run time

     cd into Memehub-Backend
     npm run gen-db